dragonman225/jade/README.md

 - `npx browserslist@latest --update-db` updates caniuse-lite version in your **npm, yarn or pnpm lock file**.
   - Source: [Browsers Data Updating](https://github.com/browserslist/browserslist#browsers-data-updating)

+* To build, only works with Node.js 16
 * Always make sure there's only one version of each `prosemirror-*` package installed in `yarn.lock`.
 If there's multiple, you may get false positive type errors, or more serious, your app may not work.